MileHacker Logo

 • Former Foreign Settlement:

-Elegant district by the harbor with well-maintained-preserved European-style buildings now housing luxury boutiques.
+Elegant district close to the port with good-preserved European-style buildings now housing luxury boutiques.

 • Kobe Earthquake Memorial Museum:

-An in-depth museum focused on disaster preparedness plus strength, part of the wider memorial park.
+An in-depth museum focused on disaster preparedness plus strength, part of the wider a commemorative park.

 Natural Beauty & Hidden Gems